Gateway/Services/Emergency water extraction

 How fast can you really get here?

-Most St. Louis metro addresses see on-site arrival in 60–90 minutes.
-Outer suburbs (Wentzville, far West County, far Illinois side) can be 90–120.
-During major surge events (multi-block flooding from a single storm), wait times stretch, but we tell you that during the call, not after we don’t show up.
+We answer the phone live and dispatch the nearest crew immediately.
+Arrival time varies with location, weather, and what else is happening in the queue, most St. Louis metro addresses see arrival within a couple of hours under normal conditions, outer suburbs (Wentzville, far West County, far Illinois side) typically run longer.
+During major surge events (multi-block flooding from a single storm), wait times stretch further.
+We give you a real ETA during the call, not after we don’t show up.

 What do I do until you arrive?